 We have limited space on the transports, so only part of your core force is available for this operation.
 You will choose who to take and who to leave behind.

 The fool Italians are attempting their own campaign in the Balkans.
 A mere division would be sufficient to turn back these impertinent Italians.
-But they are our allies, so we will send you and your panzer corps to their aid, as they are going to need all the help they can get!
+But, they are our allies, so we will send you and your panzer corps to their aid, as they are going to need all the help they can get!

 Your objective is to relieve the beleaguered Italian campaign by sweeping all Yugoslavian and Greek resistance from your path and put an end to organized resistance In the Balkans.